apache/royale-docs/create-an-application/application-tutorial/build.md

     mxmlc -debug=true GitHubCommitsViewer.mxml
 ```

-This should compile without errors.
+This should compile with one warning.
+We will ignore that for now and fix it later.
 Next, let's see the results.

 {:align="center"}
 [Previous Page](create-an-application/application-tutorial/build.html) \| [Next Page](create-an-application/application-tutorial/debug.html)